samarthdd/cs-k8s-api/Integration/Esxi-deployment.md

 - SSH to Workload Cluster VM and switch to root user `sudo su -` and change working directory `cd /home/ubuntu/`

-- **Impotant Note**: Below commands will work just if executed as root user
+- **Impotant Note**: Below commands will work only if executed as root user

 - Verify presence of below files by issuing command `ls`